This post may contain affiliate links.

 A pan of healthy overnight French toast casserole.

-If you love classic French toast (like my Brioche French Toast), but loathe standing at the stove flipping individual slices (especially if a crowd of hungry houseguests is lurking nearby watching your every move), overnight French toast is for you.
+• If you love old-fashioned French toast (like my Brioche French Toast), but loathe standing at the stove flipping individual slices (especially if a crowd of hungry houseguests is lurking nearby watching your every move), overnight French toast is for you.
+It’s easy as can be!

 Serving from a pan of easy overnight French toast casserole

 • Whole Grains.
 One of the easiest (and best!) ways to make any recipe better for you is to swap white grains for a whole-grain counterpart, just like these French Toast Sticks do.
-Whole grains add extra nutrients, protein, and fiber, without adding a second to your prep time.
+My dad always used regular sandwich bread, which is what I selected for this overnight French toast, but I used whole wheat bread instead of white.

 • Evaporated Milk.
 Milk that has had some of the liquid cooked away, evaporated milk is thicker and creamier.
 It makes the custard taste rich without the need for heavy cream.